TRENT WILLMON FACTS:

 FAMILY: MOTHER: BILLIE; FATHER: DEAN; BROTHER : RUSTY; DAUGHTER: MONTANA

-RAISED IN DICKENS CO., TX, ATTENDED MOTLEY COUNTY ELEMENTARY AND PATTON SPRINGS JR. HIGH AND HIGH SCHOOL
+RAISED IN DICKENS CO., TX, ATTENDED MOTLEY COUNTY ELEMENTARY AND PATTON SPRINGS JR. HIGH AND HIGH SCHOOL, GRADUATED WITH 7 CLASSMATES.

 SCHOOL ACTIVITIES: BASKETBALL, TRACK, RANCH RODEOS, CHAPTER FFA PRESIDENT

 DISTRICT 3 4-H PRESIDENT, SERVED ON TX 4-H COUNCIL, NATIONAL 4-H ACHIEVEMENT AWARD, and SCHOLARSHIP FROM SAN ANTONIO LIVESTOCK ASSOC.

 1991-93: ATTENDED SOUTH PLAINS COLLEGE, AG SCIENCE MAJOR